 Living with Multiple Sclerosis

-Perhaps, right now, you don’t know anyone with MS and you haven’t received that diagnosis from a doctor.
+Perhaps, right now, you don’t know anyone with Multiple Sclerosis and you haven’t received that diagnosis from a doctor.
 We hope you never have and never will.
 But maybe you’re reading the above list thinking you experience more than one of the above symptoms.

-Next week, we’ll explore tests someone who might have MS goes through, how you can cope with the diagnosis of MS or help your loved one cope with this diagnosis, and what you can do about it.
+Next week, we’ll explore tests someone who might have Multiple Sclerosis goes through, how you can cope with the diagnosis of MS or help your loved one cope with this diagnosis, and what you can do about it.